One of the most debated topics in this industry is wet trim vs dry trim - which is better?

 In summary, wet trimming is faster, and dry trimming produces greater quality.
 But, you also have to consider how much space you have to dry.

-Use wet and dry trimming for the best results!
+Use wet and dry trimming for the good results!

 Another option is to remove a lot of the fan leaves right before harvesting.
 This will take some of the work off your plate after your buds are dry, and result in a faster drying process.